SysKitTeam/docs-point/docs/storage-management/storage-reports.md

 **The File Storage Details Report** is only available in the Governance plan or above.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 :::

-The File Storage Details report displays all of the versions of the selected file with the most important information about each of the versions.
+The File Storage Details report displays all of the versions of the selected file, with the most important information about each of the versions.

 The report lets you check on the amount of storage used by files in your tenant.
 This makes it easier to track and organize your content on specific sites to optimize storage.